ayalalaura/Unit2Project-CRUDApp/marvel-app/README.md

 - node.js
 - npm packages including: express, mustache-express, pg-promise, body-parser, and request
 - PostgreSQL
-- JavaScript for client-side actions like triggering appends
+- jQuery for client-side functionality like triggering appends
 - Bootstrap for the basic HTML & CSS (forms, nav bar, and footer for all my views)
 - Postman for troubleshooting how to make the right API call and parse through JSON data
 - Marvel Comics API (https://developer.marvel.com/)